fhajji/sodium-wrapper/README.md

 ### Building on Windows

+There is no need to build the library, since it is headers-only.

+The following instructions are for compiling the unit tests.

 1. First of all, install [Visual Studio 2017](https://www.visualstudio.com/vs/).
 2. Then, install [vcpkg](https://docs.microsoft.com/en-us/cpp/vcpkg):
      * Open "Developer Command Prompt for VS 2017"